Helping Others

 2. "Save" and Quit

-Click the “Save and Quit” button in order to sign up to the $50 gift card prize draw for completing this e-module, request an automatic reminder to keep going on the next one, and join our Monthly Coping Challenge for more fun and chances to win!
+Click the “Save and Quit” button in order to enter into a monthly prize draw for a $50 gift card for completing this e-module, receive an automatic reminder to keep going on the next one, and sign up to our Programs Waitlist.
+You will also then be invited to other join our Monthly Coping Challenge and other fun ways to participate and win!

 3. Take a Break...